Director's Report

 Particulars Total

-C) identified employees who were granted option, during any one year, equal to or exceeding one percent of the issued capital (excluding outstanding warrants and Conversions) of the Company at the time of Grant. - Nil
+C) identified employees who were granted option, during any one year, equal to or exceeding 1%of the issued capital (excluding outstanding warrants and Conversions) of the Company at the time of Grant. - NIL

 25. Secretarial Auditors

-The Secretarial Audit Report of M/s B Ravi & Associates, Practising Company Secretaries (C.P.
-3318) is enclosed as Annexure – II.
-The Bank has complied with the applicable Secretarial Standards relating to ‘Meetings of the Board of Directors' and ‘General Meetings' during the year.
+The Secretarial Audit Report issued by CS Dr. B Ravi, Managing Partner, M/s B Ravi & Associates (C.P.
+3318) is enclosed as Annexure C. The Bank has complied with the applicable Secretarial Standards relating to 'Meetings of the Board of Directors' and 'General Meetings' during the year.
 There are no qualifications, reservations, adverse remarks or disclaimers made by the Secretarial Auditors.

-26.1 During FY 2021-22, the Bank had no activity relating to conservation of energy or technology absorption.
+26.1 During FY 2022-23, the Bank had no activity relating to Conservation of energy or technology absorption.

 28. Risk Management